-- Review and setting of strategy for the Company's operations; - Review of the management accounts, short and long term forecasts, key performance indicators and full year forecasts; - Approval of the annual and interim results statements; - Review and approval of the annual budget; - Regular reports by the Chief Executive, proposals and updates on developing business operations, significant investments, major initiatives, other organisational changes, environmental impact of the business and health and safety; - Reports of the chairs of Board committees and minutes following committee and sub-committee meetings; - Review and approval of decisions, transactions and sensitive policies that are significant to the Company such as dividends, the organisational, legal and capital structure of the Company, acquisitions of literary titles, businesses and companies and major contracts; - Risk management and review of the risks of the Company; and - Evaluation of the effectiveness of the Board including the appropriateness of the terms of reference of Board committees.
+- ★ review and setting of strategy for the Company's operations; - review of the management accounts, short and long-term forecasts, key performance indicators and full year forecasts; - approval of the annual and interim results statements; - review and approval of the annual budget; - regular reports by the Chief Executive, proposals and updates on developing business operations, significant investments, major initiatives, other organisational changes, environmental impact of the business and health and safety;

+- reports of the chairs of Board committees and minutes following committee and subcommittee meetings; - review and approval of decisions, transactions and sensitive policies that are significant to the Company such as dividends, the organisational, legal and capital structure of the Company, acquisitions of literary titles, businesses and companies and major contracts: - risk management and review of the risks of the Company; and - evaluation of the effectiveness of the Board including the appropriateness of the terms of reference of Board committees.

 There is a clear division of responsibilities at the head of the Company, with the Chairman responsible for the effective operation of the Board, encouraging the active participation of all Directors, and the Chief Executive responsible for the strategic running of the Company's businesses.
-The Board has approved formal statements describing the role and remit of both the Chairman and Chief Executive, which further emphasise this division of responsibilities.
-The Executive Directors regularly hold formal meetings with senior managers as a management team to assist the Chief Executive in fulfilling his operational objectives.
+The Board has approved formal statements describing the role and remit of both the Chairman and Chief Executive, which further emphasise this division of responsibilities and can be found at www.bloomsbury-ir.co.uk.

+The Executive Directors regularly hold formal meetings with senior managers as a management team to assist the Chief Executive in fulfilling his operational and strategic objectives.
 This management team makes recommendations to the Board and seeks approval from the Board where required.
-The Non-Executive Directors constructively challenge and help develop proposals on strategy at meetings specifically set up for the purpose, which are attended by all Board members.
+The Non-Executive Directors constructively challenge and help develop proposals on strategy and proposed corporate initiatives such as acquisitions at meetings specifically set up for the purpose attended by all Board members.

-All Directors and Board committees have access to the advice and services of the Group Company Secretary, who is responsible for ensuring that Board procedures are followed and advising the Board, through the Chairman, on governance matters.
-They also have access to independent professional advice, if required, at the Company's expense.
+All Directors and Board committees have access to the advice and services of the Group Company Secretary, who is responsible for ensuring that Board procedures are followed and advising the Board, through the Chairman, on governance matters and best practices.
+Directors also have access to independent professional advice, if required, at the Company's expense.